PurnimaPathak44/Project-1/README.md

 ![Runtime Regression](https://user-images.githubusercontent.com/124934770/230956743-b17b5113-62a6-4e6f-8dfc-813274c54a45.png)

+# Discussion
+The Group-5 Agency perfromed analysis on the success metrics in order to answer:

+- "What variables influence Box Office Revenue success, ROI, and profitability?"
+- "What variables influence Award Wins/Nominations (Oscars)?"
+- "What variables influence Movie Review Ratings (IMDb, Rotten Tomatoes, Metacritic)?"
+- "What variables influence Popularity?"

+Our analysis has given us new insight on what variables may affect the success of a movie given the desired success metric.

+Some limitations that should be identified in the analysis is that perhaps more than 1178 rows of data may be beneficial in getting an even more accurate calculation.
+For example, when calculating film rating (G, PG, PG-13, and R) there were signficiantly less G rated movies than R.  This could be due to the fact the R movies are cheaper and arguably easier to make, having more data to verify if this is the case would be beneficial.

 # Conclusion
 After our analysis, we have discovered some significant patterns and variables that lead to a successful movie.